kennethbyrne-emc/U4V_REST_list_Symms/README.md

 	username  : The Username of a user with Minimum monitor privileges password  : The password for the specified user

-Reports the following for each Symmetrix viable to the Unisphere for VMAX server:
+Reports the following for each Symmetrix visible to the Unisphere for VMAX server:
 	Symmetrix : The Symmetrix Id
 	Model	  : The Model of the Symmetrix
 	Ucode     : The current ucode level of the Symmetrix